 The Vermont International Film Foundation is a non-profit organization whose mission is to enrich the community and bring the world to Vermont through film.

-To be recognized as a premier showcase for quality cinema in the region.
+To be recognized as a premier showcase for quality cinema.

 - To be a vibrant year-round hub and resource for the film community.